 Advocating for consumer rights remains an important aspect of participating in the marketplace today, but consumers have transformed what it means to be a consumer by placing a large focus on making responsible purchase decisions.

 How the Conscious Consumption Movement Came to Prominence

-As consumers become more aware (or conscious) of harsh realities tied to issues such as climate change and pollution, as well as grossly underpaid workers in poor working conditions, the more thoughtful they become with their purchases.
+Conscious consumerism spreads as more and more consumers become more aware (or should I say…conscious) of harsh realities related to each purchase such as climate change and pollution, as well as grossly underpaid workers with poor working conditions.

 Here’s an encouraging statistic: a whopping 73% of global consumers say they would definitely or probably change their consumption habits to reduce their impact on the environment.

-As consumers become increasingly aware of consumer goods’ effects on their bodies and the world around them, they’re also interested in buying—and sometimes paying more—for products that help the environment (millennials are more likely to spend more on sustainable products).
-In fact, 41% of consumers from around the world say that they’re highly willing to pay more for products that contain all-natural or organic ingredients.
+As consumers become increasingly aware of consumer goods’ effects on their bodies and the world around them, they’re also more interested in buying sustainable products.
+Millennials are reportedly willing to even pay more for these products over more destructive alternatives.
+And it’s not just millennials.
 In the US alone, consumers are expected to spend $150 billion on sustainable products by 2021.

 The Benefits of Conscious Consumerism

 As an individual, it may be hard to see the benefits of being a conscious consumer.
 What does buying organic soap or boycotting a company known for using sweatshops do in the long run?
 But adding up each person’s actions equates to big changes in the grand scheme of things.